• Skip to primary navigation

 But let me tell you, when I get ahold of a moist and fluffy homemade cake that's topped or layered with an out-of-the-ordinary frosting (such as my Tiramisu Torte Cake or Oatmeal Cake with Coconut Frosting), you've got me hooked.

 And I'm a sucker for chocolate.
-So I tend to lose self-control when a moist and fluffy homemade chocolate cake, with light chocolate buttercream on top, is set in front of me.
+I tend to lose all self-control when a moist, fluffy, made-from-scratch chocolate cake topped with light, airy chocolate buttercream is set in front of me.

 Dessert for Sunday Lunch